BassemArfaoui/QR-code-generator----Node.js-Express.js/README.md

-This is a simple qr-code generator using one the qr-image module from npm
+This is a simple qr-code generator using npm modules